StarStrider23/Black-Scholes-and-Greeks-project/README.md

 $$ d \Pi = r \Pi dt $$

 which leads to the Black–Scholes PDE.

-In practice, hedging is discrete, so $\Delta$ is updated at finite intervals, resulting in hedging error that depends on rebalancing frequency and volatility.
+To put it simply, the idea is to offset the option’s exposure to the underlying by taking an opposite position in the stock.
+Since Delta measures how much the option price moves with the stock, holding $−Δ$ units of the underlying stock cancels the first-order price risk.
+As the stock price changes, Delta changes as well, so the hedge must be continuously rebalanced.
+In theory, continuous rebalancing removes all randomness from the portfolio, making it risk-free.
+In practice, rebalancing is discrete, which introduces hedging error that grows with volatility and lower rebalancing frequency.

 # Methodology